mherrmann/helium/README.md

-# Helium
+# Selenium-python, 50% easier.

-Helium is a Python library for automating web browsers.
+[Selenium-python](https://selenium-python.readthedocs.io/) is great for web automation.
+Helium simplifies it.
 For example:

 ![Helium Demo](doc/helium-demo.gif)

-Under the hood, Helium forwards each call to [Selenium](https://www.selenium.dev/).
+Under the hood, Helium forwards each call to Selenium.
 The difference is that Helium's API is much more high-level.
 In Selenium, you need to use HTML IDs, XPaths and CSS selectors to identify web page elements.
-Helium on the other hand lets you refer to elements by their user-visible labels.
-As a result, Helium scripts are 30-50% shorter than similar Selenium scripts.
+Helium on the other hand lets you refer to elements by user-visible labels.
+As a result, Helium scripts are typically 30-50% shorter than similar Selenium scripts.
 What's more, they are easier to read and more stable with respect to changes in the underlying web page.

 Because Helium is simply a wrapper around Selenium, you can freely mix the two libraries.
 For example: